What is Northwest Culinary Prep Camp?

 The full week is $2250.
 That includes all supplies and ingredients, instructional materials, shirt and apron for students to keep, full lunch and dinner all five days.

-Payment can be made in full upfront or with an initial deposit of $500 and the balance due by June 15th, 2026.
+Payment can be made in full upfront, on a payment plan, or with an initial deposit of $500 and the balance due by June 15th, 2026.
 See Student Readiness for more information.

 Is this program safe?